q0d1r0v/glob_tr/README.md

 #### For Linux/macOS:

 1. Open a terminal.
-2. Move the binary to a system-wide executable directory, for example `/usr/local/bin`:
+2. Copy the binary to a system-wide executable directory, for example `/usr/local/bin`:

    ```bash
    sudo cp glob_tr /usr/local/bin/